BoltzExchange/boltz-backend/docs/index.md

----
-description: >-
+# 👋 Introduction

 Boltz exposes a RESTful HTTP API that can be used to query information like supported pairs as well as to create and monitor swaps.
 All swap clients, like Boltz Web App, use Boltz API under the hood.
-cover: .gitbook/assets/boltz-backend_header.png
-coverY: 0
----

-# 👋 Introduction

 ## Instances